-Themes arising from the community responses align with the Strathcona County Strategic Plan.
-The Strategic Plan identifies 12 community-wide priorities that guide priority-driven business planning in the County.
-The following table demonstrates how the Strathcona County Strategic Plan's priorities align with the outcomes of the Social Framework.
+Themes arising from the community responses align well with the Strathcona County Strategic Plan.
+The Strategic Plan identifies 12 community-wide priority areas that guide priority-driven business planning in the County.
+The following table demonstrates how the Strathcona County Strategic Plan's priorities and strategic goals align with the outcomes of the Social Framework.